armandokun/crown-website/README.md

 # crown-website
-This website was created due to given assignment from the first year of web development module.
+This website was created due to a given assignment from the first year of the web development module at Middlesex University